Antipater the Idumaean: Roman procurator and appointments of sons

 With Hyrcanus established, Antipater thrived and laid the foundation for his family's success by navigating conflicts of loyalty and power-shifting within the Roman elite.
-When Julius Caesar and Pompey went to war in 49/48 BCE, Antipater at first sided with Pompey, when the latter was defeated by Caesar, Antipater shifted his allegiance to Caesar.
-While Caesar was besieged in Alexandria, Antipater and Mithridates of Pergamon rescued him with 13,000 men and the aid of numerous nearby friends.
+When Julius Caesar and Pompey went to war in 49/48 BCE, Antipater at first sided with Pompey; when Pompey was defeated at the Battle of Pharsalus, Antipater shifted his allegiance to Caesar.
+While Caesar was besieged in Alexandria in 47 BCE, Antipater and Mithridates of Pergamon rescued him with 13,000 men and the aid of numerous nearby friends.
 For his "demonstrations of valor" Caesar elevated Antipater to Roman citizenship, freed him from taxes, and showered him with honors and declarations of friendship.

 Later when accused by Aristobulus’ son, Antigonus, who returned from Roman bondage to contest for power, Antipater made a great scene of his scars from fighting for Caesar's life in Egypt.
 He defended himself with a history of unfailing loyalty to the Romans.
-This appeal persuaded Caesar who then appointed Antipater the first Roman Procurator of Judea.
+This appeal persuaded Caesar who then appointed Antipater the first Roman procurator of Judea.
 This amity allowed the Jews a special degree of protection and freedom to govern themselves and enjoy Rome's good will.
 Josephus notes that with his newfound rights and honors, Antipater immediately began to rebuild the wall of Jerusalem that Pompey had destroyed when subduing Aristobulus.
 He established order by tempering civil disturbances in Judea and threatening to become a "severe master instead of a gentle governor" should the people grow seditious and unruly.
 Matters in Judea were finally calm for a time.

 At this time came the defining point in Antipater's legacy, whereby he made his sons, Phasael, governor of Jerusalem, and Herod governor of Galilee, to the north of Samaria between the Sea of Galilee and Mediterranean.
 Herod quickly set about ridding Galilee of what his court historian calls "robbers," although they may also have been people resisting Roman rule.
 His activities eventually resulted in complaints raised with the Sanhedrin.